 Lynn is mother to 6 children, one of whom has a learning disability.
 She is also a qualified social worker with expert knowledge on the rights of people with learning disability.

 Heike is a corporate finance expert and her skills include review and improvement of business and investment plans as well as corporate governance.
-Heike retired from her post as a partner with global leading consultancy firm AlixPartners in 2016 and in 2017 she took on a new challenge of studying for an arts degree.
-Heike’s personal experiences with friends and family make her passionate about helping to improve the situation for people with learning disabilities.
+Heike retired from her post as a partner with global leading consultancy firm AlixPartners in 2016.
+Since 2017 she has taken on a new challenge of renewed study, completing an arts degree and pursuing science studies.
+Heike’s personal experiences with friends and family make her passionate about helping to improve the situation for people with a learning disability.

 Jean is a qualified nurse, and specialised in palliative care.
 She has volunteered for her local Gateway for more than 14 years.
 She is co-chair of North Lincolnshire Learning Disability Partnership, a role she shares with 2 co-chairs, both adults with a learning disability.